 Step 3: Enable “Automatic time zone”

 Most of the devices have them already enable.
-If it’s the case, just disable them once, make a tiny delay and enable again.
+If it’s the case, just disable them once, make a tiny delay and enable them again.

 Solution 4: Troubleshoot error code 506